rl-institut/apipe/digipipe/workflow/WORKFLOW.md

 A zip file from the specified URL ([Wolke](https://wolke.rl-institut.de/s/w8WKwXT3f9ZzZQJ/download)) is downloaded and unzipped to `store/temp`.
-The corresponding folders containing the raw data are copied to `store/raw`.
+The raw data files are copied to the corresponding folders in `store/raw`.
-A prompt asks if an existing raw data folder should be updated.
-Confirm with 'y' to overwrite it or enter 'n' to leave this folder unchanged.
+A prompt asks if an already existing file should be updated.
+Confirm with "y" or type "n" to skip.

 ## Run